langcog/alignment/real_README.md

 Bugs/ Special modifications
 	Need to change all ","s to "comma" so that the csv file gets parsed properly

-Message = utterance
-Ste ps:
-1) Read in csv file
-2) Close csv file
-2) Split text up by conversations
-	a) For twitter, use a groupBy function on conversationId
-	b) For CHILDIS, ???
-3) For each conversation
-	a) For each message in messages
-		Concat messages from person A together
-		Concat messages from person B together
-	b) For each M in markers
-		a) Find out probability that A says M
-		b) Find out probability that B says M
-	c) For each message in the messages
-		1) Find out if the message has a parent
-		2) Find out if the message has any markers
-		3) Find out if the parent message has any markers
-		4) For each M in markers
-			a) Calculate the probability that B said marker M given that A said marker M
-				1) We already know the probability that B says M
-				2) We already know the probability that A says M
-				3) return P(B says M)*P(A says M)/(P(B says M))
-			b) Aggregate the results of 3.c.4.a together

 Code examples
 	- Reading in a csv
 		https://docs.python.org/2/library/csv.html